Details

 Dawn-Michelle Baude

-Dawn-Michelle Baude is an international author, educator and Senior Fulbright Scholar who has written seven volumes of poetry, including Egypt (The Post-Apollo Press, 2001), The Beirut Poems (Skanky Possum: 2001), ...
+Dawn-Michelle Baude is the author of seven volumes of poetry, including Egypt (The Post-Apollo Press, 2001), The Beirut Poems (Skanky Possum: 2001), Sunday (Signum Editions: Paris, ...
 Read More

 egypt finds its gusto in the poet’s ear for musical combinations of language with, which piece together an outsider’s view of its eponymous land.
 Words appear in visual schema comparable to the steps pyramids of Saqqara or the partially destroyed papyri of Sappho.